ToddG/learn-electronics/readme.md

 * https://www.thriftbooks.com/w/practical-electronics-for-inventors_paul-scherz/308734/#isbn=0071452818&idiq=8674669

-I buy older books, then when I've read the whole thing (rarely happens) I buy the new book.
+I buy older books, then when I've read the whole thing (rarely but sometimes happens) I buy the new book.

 ### Chips